MelieChopin/CookieEngine/ReadMe.md

   - Click Left Mouse Button on an object to select it
   - change its component through the inspector
   - change scene by going in the file explorer, going into the save folder and double clicking on a save
+  - change the world settings via the window for it

 ## Architecture & Features: